Tips For Jet Ski PFDs Or Lifejackets…

 A lifejacket is designed to turn an unconscious person from face down to face up in the water, allowing them to breathe.
 Alternatively, a PFD is meant to keep a conscious person afloat in calm conditions.
 There’s a life-saving difference between these two statements.

-So a lifejacket may be the best choice for for those less confident in the water – children, non-swimmers, seniors to name a few – a lifejacket, which is typically more buoyant than a PFD, is the better – if not the most fashionable – choice.
-But for those of us into boating, jet ski riding, Sea Doo tours and water sports, a PDF, which has floatation material in the back of the device, is less bulky and more comfortable.
-It allows for greater movement than a lifejacket and is a good choice for people who are confident in the water – and who understand the risks and limitations of wearing PFDs instead of lifejackets.
+So a lifejacket may be the best choice for for those less confident in the water – children, non-swimmers, seniors to name a few.
+A lifejacket, which is typically more buoyant than a PFD, usually has a more utilitarian look the more fashionable PFDs.
+A PFD, which has floatation material in the back of the device, is also less bulky and more comfortable.
+This allows for greater freedom of movement than a lifejacket.
+It’s a good choice for people who are confident in the water.
+And who understand the risks and limitations of wearing PFDs instead of lifejackets.
 Never put a child in an adult PFD or lifejacket. lt’s far safer to learn how to buy one specifically made for children.

 Choosing PFDs or Lifejackets – Bright Colours